neomedia6989/docs-2/docs/appboxes/getting-started.md

 When you order an appbox, you'll receive access to a web-based administration panel that allows you to manage your instance.
 You can add and remove users, manage media libraries, and perform other maintenance tasks.
 Plus, all appboxes come pre-loaded with content, so you can start streaming right away.

 ### What are the Benefits?

 <div class="grid cards" markdown>

--   :material-shield-key: { .lg .middle } __Toll Control__
+-   :material-shield-key:{ .lg .middle } __Total Control__

     ---

-    You can create and manage user accounts for your private Plex instance.
-This means you can choose who has access to your media, and you can restrict access as needed so media is only accessible to you and the users you have granted access to.
+    You can create and manage user accounts for your private Plex instance - this means you can choose who has access to media, and you can restrict access as needed so media is only accessible to you and the users you have granted access to.

 -   :material-palette:{ .lg .middle } __Extensive Customization__